 Intel Xe was reported to have begun testing in late 2019, with its intended release scheduled for mid-2020.
 However, when the long-awaited moment arrived, all we got was the announcement of a delay instead.

-At first, Q1 2021 made the most sense, and that is what most tech experts expected, but the (current) final answer is the first quarter of 2022.
+At first, Q4 2021 made the most sense, and that is what most tech enthusiasts expected, but the (current) final answer is the first quarter of 2022.
 But, as we mentioned above, it’s been delayed again.

 We can’t speculate about Alchemist GPU prices because we have no concrete information.